Twitter API FAQ for Developers

 Who It Fits

-This page fits teams that already know the job to be done and want direct answers
+For teams that know what they need to do and want direct answers before building

 A strong fit is a team that already knows the workflow it wants to run but wants less uncertainty before implementation.